cmmiller26/AppliedAI-Email-Demo/docs/CLASSIFICATION_SPEC.md

 ## Overview

-This document defines how emails are classified using OpenAI's GPT models.
+This document defines how emails are classified using Azure OpenAI Service with GPT models.
 The system uses preset categories for the POC with an extensible design for future user-defined categories.

 ---